Flag of Gelderland

 The flag of Gelderland is a horizontal tricolour of blue, yellow (gold) and black.
+Gelderland is a province in the Netherlands.
 The flag was determined on 15 April 1953 by the Provinciale Staten.
-Its colours originate from the coat of arms of Gelderland which in turn was based on the coat of arms of the Guelders.
+Its colours originate from the coat of arms of Gelderland, which in turn was based on the coat of arms of the Guelders.
+The central element of the coat of arms is a shield carried by two lions.
+The left half shows a golden lion on a blue shield, while the right half shows the black lion of Jülich.
+The black lion stands out against a gold background.